-Why the best self-driving cars may not come from the well-kept freeways of California
+Why the best self-driving cars may come from Russia, not California

-Terrible traffic, prayer-inducing merges, road signs that are all but impossible to read, dangerous road conditions, and drivers who hazard sudden, scream-worthy maneuvers, all add to Moscow’s commuting woes.
-Sadly, this is what 98% of the world’s roads are like, and why one Russian company, Cognitive Technologies Group, may come out ahead in the race to birth the self-driving car.
+Terrible traffic, prayer-inducing merges, dangerous road conditions, and drivers who hazard sudden, scream-worthy maneuvers, all add to Moscow's commuting woes.
+Sadly, this is what 98 percent of the world's roads are like, and why one Russian company, Cognitive Technologies Group, may come out ahead in the race to birth the self-driving car.

-President and founder of the group Olga Uskova, is skeptical of Silicon Valley’s sunny projections of when autonomous vehicles will go mainstream.
-The reason, she told The Guardian was that there are too many variables in most places to look out for.
-In Moscow for instance, “The environment is ever-changing: the snow has covered traffic signs; it’s raining on your windshield, the sun is blocking you.
-Our people train using these kinds of data.”
+President and founder of the group Olga Uskova, is skeptical of Silicon Valley's sunny projections of when autonomous vehicles will go mainstream.
+The reason?
+As she told The Guardian, there are too many variables in most places to look out for.
+In Moscow for instance, “The environment is ever-changing: the snow has covered traffic signs; it's raining on your windshield, the sun is blocking you.
+Our people train using these kinds of data."
 Note that the most well-known autonomous prototypes, the Financial Times recently reported, have trouble navigating through snow.
-Uskova assures that her model doesn’t have that problem.
+Uskova assures that her model doesn't have that problem.

 Cognitive Tech. began in 1993 when two of its founders developed the world's 1st computer chess master, Kaissa.
 Besides this, they've sold software to the likes of Intel and Yandex.
 In 2014, the company launched its autonomous vehicle program— Cognitive Pilot (C-Pilot), Russia's first and largest player in the nascent autonomous vehicle market.